Miracles Day increases inclusive eye health impact

 These priorities encompass working closely with partners to help them implement inclusive, comprehensive eye health services that are integrated into national health systems, interventions to prevent and treat avoidable blindness, and expanding access to preventative and curative services to marginalised communities experiencing endemic diseases.

-Miracles Day, on 6 August, is a critical part of our ongoing work to restore sight and transform lives in some of the poorest countries in the world including Nepal, India, the Philippines, Vietnam and Bangladesh.
+Miracles Day is a critical part of our ongoing work to restore sight and transform lives in some of the poorest countries in the world including Nepal, the Philippines and Bangladesh.

 This year, on Miracles Day, we are asking Australians to give a $33 “Miracle”, to fund sight-saving surgery for someone who has cataracts – a clouding of the lens which is one of the leading causes of vision impairment.